Mon - Thu: 9:00am to 8:00pm

 In late 1949, the Ladies’ Auxiliary to the Legion established a lending library on the second floor above the original Town Hall in Fort Saskatchewan.
 One of the founding members of the Legion Library recalled having to haul boxes and boxes of books up the 32 steps!
 Due to the illness of one of the key organizers and the involvement of the members in other projects, the Ladies’ Auxiliary closed the library in 1951.

-In the late fall of 1952, the Fort’s Town council appointed a Library board and the first official library was set up in the basement of the Community Hall.
-According to the Fort Record article dated January 14, 1953, many books and supplies were purchased due to the diligent work of canvassers and through the donations of other organizations in the Fort.
+In the late fall of 1952, the Fort’s Town council appointed a Library board and on May 13, 1953, the official grand opening of the Fort Saskatchewan Library occurred in the basement of the Community Hall.
+Many books and supplies were purchased due to the diligent work of canvassers and through the donations of other organizations in the Fort.
 A three hundred dollar government grant was also procured to obtain additional books.
 A list of titles included: Steamboat Gothic by Keyes, The Giant by Ferber, and The Silver Chalice by Costain.
 Miss.
 Gillis, an English teacher at the Fort School, was named the (volunteer) librarian and held this position until her retirement from teaching in 1956.
 Mrs. Mackie took the post of librarian from 1956 until her retirement in 1965.
 Shortly after Betty Cockburn was appointed as the new librarian, the Alberta Government approved salaries for librarians.
 However, there was a pool of thirty-five members of the Women’s Institute who volunteered their time at the library until well into the 1970’s.

-The first freestanding library building, constructed in 1962, was located just north of the present City Hall.
+The first freestanding library building, the Fort Saskatchewan Municipal Library, constructed in 1962, was located just north of the present City Hall, and was officially opened June 2, 1962.
 It was a simple one-story structure of one thousand square feet.
-By early 1979, its seams were bursting and by that December, a new facility was built.
+By early 1979, its seams were bursting and by that December, a new facility was built with the grand opening of the Library Centre on June 18, 1980.
 The staff and volunteers at the time loaded trolleys and carts and as stated by one person who helped, we “moved books through the back door of the old place into the front door of the new place”.
 The new building had two one thousand square metre floors but for many years, the library occupied only the upper level.

 After Mrs. Cockburn’s retirement in 1973, Marcia Redford was hired as the librarian.
 She was the first director to have a library degree and remained on staff until her retirement in 1996.
 It was during Marcia Redford’s tenure as librarian that the position became full time.
 An assistant with a library technician diploma was also hired and clerks were trained to work at the front desk.
 In 1992, the library became computerized.
 Terminals were set up for catalogue access and Freenet use.
 Following Mrs. Redford, Ms. Robin Brown was librarian for three years.
 During her term, a separate computer station was set up for children and negotiations to establish a partnership with Strathcona County Library began.
 After Ms. Brown retired, Skip Wilson was seconded from the Edmonton Public Library to act as Librarian until a permanent replacement could be found.

-Angela Kublik became Library Director in 2006.
+Angela Kublik held the Director’s role from 2006-2014.
 Minor renovations have continued, in order to make as effective use of limited facility space as possible, and have allowed for the creation of a welcoming teen area, additional quiet study space, renovations of the children’s area, and additional public access computers (bringing the total to 20) and the introduction of wireless internet.

 In June 2010, the majority of voters supported building City Centre Square, which will include a 6,400 sq. ft.
 Library expansion.
 On July 13, 2010, City Council passed a debenture borrowing bylaw to fund the project.
 This expansion will allow more space for larger collections, more public access computers, and larger study areas and comfortable reading areas for library users of all ages.